 Step 2: Attend a funeral arrangement meeting

-At the funeral arrangement meeting, you will be invited to share your preferences regarding the type of funeral service that will best reflect and pay tribute to your loved one.
+At the funeral arrangement meeting, you will be invited to share your preferences regarding the type of funeral service that will best reflect and pay tribute to your loved one, including whether or not you’d like to live stream the funeral for friends and relatives who may find it difficult to attend in person.

 You will be asked to provide personal information about the deceased so that the final Death Certificate can be issued by the Department of Births, Deaths and Marriages.
 For further information regarding legal documentation please refer to our Personal Profile Record.